kgarayev/blackjack/README.md

 # blackjack
-A command line based Blackjack game
+A command line based Blackjack game written in python